 - It includes loss or damage arising from claims made against directors and officers for any wrongful act done in their official capacity

-- It covers expenses incurred by the company’s shareholders in pursuance of a claim against a director/officer for which the insurance company is legally obliged to pay, as per the court’s direction
+- It covers expenses incurred by the company’s shareholders in pursuance of a claim against managerial personnel for which the insurance company is legally obliged to pay, as per the court’s direction

 - It provides indemnity to the legal heirs or legal representatives of the director/officer if the director or officer becomes insolvent